donabiancone/Web-Scraping-of-Trip-Advisor-Reviews/README.md

 Data was collected according two different strategies:

-- **Strategy 1:** Collect last 5 comments posted for each restaurant located in the neighborhood.
+- **Strategy 1:** Collecting last 5 comments posted for each restaurant located in the neighborhood.
-- **Strategy 2:** Collect last 50 comments posted for the 20 top-reviewed restaurants located in the neighborhood.
+- **Strategy 2:** Collecting last 50 comments posted for the 20 top-reviewed restaurants located in the neighborhood.

 For each comment, we collect the following meta-information: